netsuite-upload-org/netsuite-upload/README.md

 - Copy the following code to `settings.json` and update with your settings

 ### OAuth Authentication

+I attempted to implement OAuth, but have failed.
+If anyone would like to help me figure out what the deal is, I'm open.

+To experiment with OAuth, leave the setting for `netSuiteUpload.authentication` unset or commented out.

 - If you wish to use OAuth authentication instead of basic authentication you can leave the authentication header blank and use the OAuth settings properties.
 - First generate an Integration record in NetSuite, make sure the 'token based authentication' scheme is checked, and save the token and secret